 If you could take little pieces of every major open world game of the past 10 years, you’d get Days Gone.
 Because of that, there’s nothing really bad about it.
 But there’s nothing really great either.
 It’s all “pretty good.”

-Deacon’s personal quest soon slows down as he gets involved with feuds between camps, all the while fixing his bike up and constantly crafting.
-The world of Days Gone is a decent size, it’s not the massive map of Assassin’s Creed Odyssey but it’s not as contained as Horizon Zero Dawn, either.
+Deacon’s personal quest soon slows down as he gets involved with feuds between camps, all the while fixing his bike and constantly crafting.
+The world of Days Gone is a decent size; it’s not the massive map of Assassin’s Creed Odyssey but it’s not as contained as Horizon Zero Dawn, either.

 The crafting system is simple but necessary, especially as weapons break down with usage similar to Borderlands.
 Crafting requires components, but good thing you can activate a special vision mode similar to techniques found in the Batman Arkham games or Assassin’s Creed.
-You could traverse everywhere on foot, but riding your bike can take you anywhere, much like horses in Red Dead Redemption (except it needs fuel and fixing).
+You can traverse everywhere on foot, but riding your bike can take you anywhere, much like horses in Red Dead Redemption (except it needs fuel and fixing).